liv7c/devblog/src/blog/fzf-bash-git-helpers.md

 topics:
   - bash
   - fzf
-  - command-line
+  - Git
 description: Learn how to use fzf, the command-line fuzzy-finder, to build helpful Git utilities in Bash to improve your Git workflow.
 keywords:
   - fzf
   - bash
+	- Git
 ---

 [`fzf`](https://github.com/junegunn/fzf) is a command-line fuzzy-finder you can run in your terminal to filter any list of files, command history, and more. `fzf` is versatile and can be used in combination with other tools such as grep and Git.

 In this blog post, we’ll explore how to create small bash helpers for Git using the power of `fzf`.
-By the end of this post, you’ll have a good understanding of what fzf is, how to combine its power with other tools, and, hopefully, lots of ideas on how to use it in your workflow.
+By the end of this post, you’ll understand what fzf is, how to combine its power with other tools, and, hopefully, lots of ideas on how to use it in your workflow.
 Let’s get started!

 > **Note**: if you're looking for a prebuilt plugin with Git and fzf integrations, check out [fzf-git.sh](https://github.com/junegunn/fzf-git.sh) by the creator of fzf.
 This blog post focuses on building small helpers from scratch combining different programs to make the whole thing less intimidating.
 Playing around with Bash and fzf is a lot of fun.
 I hope you enjoy the post!